biolab/orange3/doc/widgets/unsupervised/mds.md

     - **Refresh**: Set how often you want to refresh the visualization.
 It can be at *Every iteration*, *Every 5/10/25/50
       steps* or never (*None*).
 Setting a lower refresh interval makes the animation more visually appealing, but can be slow if the number of points is high.
+    - *Spread points at zero-distances* allows you to jitter instances with zero distances for better visualization.
 2. Defines how the points are visualized.
 These options are available only when visalizing distances between rows (selected in the **Distances** widget).
     - **Color**: Color of points by attribute (gray for continuous, colored for discrete).